Building Reliable LLM Pipelines with Pydantic and LangChain

 Practical Implementation Examples

-Example 1: Simple Data Extraction
+Example 1: Simple Data Extraction (Modern Approach)

-Extract contact information from unstructured text:
+Extract contact information using with_structured_output()

 from langchain_openai import ChatOpenAI